 The concentrations of homogenate LPO were determined by estimating malondialdehyde (MDA) using the thiobarbituric acid test (Ohkawa et al. 1979).
-To tissue homogenate (100 μ l), 50 μ l 8.1% SDS and 20 μ l butylated hydroxytoluene (0.02% in 95% ethanol, w/v) were added.
+To tissue homogenate (100 μl), 50 μl 8.1 % SDS and 20 μl butylated hydroxytoluene (0.02 % in 95 % ethanol, w/v) were added.
 The samples were vortexed and incubated at room temperature for 10 min.
-Subsequently, 375 μ l 20% acetic acid (pH 3.5) and 375 μ l thiobarbituric acid (0.8% in 0.05 M NaOH) were added to the mixture, vortexed and heated at 95°C for 60 min.
-The samples were then allowed to cool immediately under running tap water and centrifuged at 3 500 g for 10 min.
+Subsequently, 375 μl 20 % acetic acid (pH 3.5) and 375 μ l thiobarbituric acid (0.8 % in 0.05 M NaOH) were added to the mixture, vortexed and heated at 95 °C for 60 min.
+The samples were then cooled immediately under running tap water and centrifuged at 3500 x g for 10 min.
 A blank was also run simultaneously and tetramethoxy propane was used as an external standard.
 The absorbance of the clear supernatant was determined at 532 nm.
 The extent of lipid peroxidation was expressed as nmol of MDA formed per mg of protein.

-Determination of GPx activity
+Determination of glutathione peroxidase activity

-The activity of glutathione peroxidase (GPx; EC 1.6.4.2) was estimated by the method of Sazuke et al. (Sazuke et al. 1989) with slight modification.
-Briefly, homogenates mixed with GSH and H_2O_2 were incubated at 37°C for 5min, followed by the addition 10% trichloracetric acid (TCA).
-After the samples centrifuged at 3 500 g for 10min, the supernatant were collected and mixed with disodium hydrogen phosphate and 5, 5'-dithio-bis-2-nitrobenzoic acid (DTNB).
+The activity of glutathione peroxidase (GPx; EC 1.6.4.2) was estimated by the method of Sazuke et al. (1989) with slight modifications.
+Briefly, homogenates mixed with GSH and H_2O_2 were incubated at 37 °C for 5 min, that was followed by the addition 10 % trichloracetric acid (TCA).
+After the samples had been centrifuged at 3500 x g for 10 min, the supernatant was collected and mixed with disodium hydrogen phosphate and 5, 5'-dithio-bis-2-nitrobenzoic acid (DTNB).
 The absorbance of the samples was recorded against the blank at 412 nm.
 The unit of activity was expressed as μmol GSH oxidation per min per mg protein.

-Determination of SOD activity
+Determination of superoxide dismutase activity

-Total (Cu-Zn and Mn) superoxide dismutase (SOD; EC 1.15.1.1) activity was determined according to the method of Sun et al. (Sun et al. 1988) with a slight modification by Durak et al. (Durak et al. 1993).
+Total (Cu-Zn and Mn) superoxide dismutase

+(SOD; EC 1.15.1.1) activity was determined according to the method of Sun et al. (1988) with a slight modification by Durak et al. (1993).
 The principle of the method is based on the inhibition of nitroblue tetrazolium (NBT) reduction by the xanthine-xanthine oxidase system as a superoxide generator.
 Activity was assessed in the ethanol phase of the supernatant after a 1.0 ml ethanol/chloroform mixture (5/3, v/v) was added to the same volume of a sample and centrifuged.
-One unit of SOD was defined as the amount of enzyme causing 50% inhibition in the NBT reduction rate.
+One unit of SOD was defined as the amount of enzyme causing 50 % inhibition in the NBT reduction rate.
 Activity was expressed as units per mg protein.

-Determination of GSH
+Determination of glutathione

-The GSH level of homogenate was measured at 412 nm run by the method of Moron et al. (Moron et al. 1979) with slight modification.
-Briefly, the protein in samples was precipitate with 50% TCA and then centrifuged at 1 000 g for 5 min.
+The GSH level of homogenate was measured at 412 nm according to Moron et al. (1979) with a slight modification.
+Briefly, the protein in samples was precipitated with 50 % TCA and then centrifuged at 1000 x g for 5 min.
 The reaction mixture contained 0.5 ml of supernatant, 2.0 ml of 0.2 M Tris-EDTA buffer (pH 8.9) and 0.1 ml of 0.01 M DTNB.
 The solution was kept at room temperature for 5 min, and then read against the blank at 412 nm on the spectrophotometer.
 The GSH concentration was calculated from a standard curve.